 Whether it’s reusing plastic bags you have on hand, lining your bin with newspaper, going without a bin liner altogether, or switching to a compostable bin liner, breaking up with single-use plastic bin liners is one simple way you can live lighter today without harming tomorrow.

-Click HERE to join our FREE 5-day Plastic Free Challenge!
+To kick-start your plastic free life, click HERE to join our 5-day Plastic Free Challenge (it's FREE!).

 Comments will be approved before showing up.